mitre/saf/README.md

 ## Usage
 ---

+### File Input/Output
+The SAF CLI can take local files, an HTTP(s) URL, or a file within an S3 bucket as input.

+For example, to view an HDF file from an S3 bucket:

+``saf view heimdall -f s3://HDF/rhel7-scan_02032022A.json``

+Or to take a URL as input:

+``saf convert hdf2csv -i https://raw.githubusercontent.com/mitre/saf/main/test/sample_data/HDF/input/red_hat_good.json -o red_hat_good.csv``

+The SAF CLI supports writing its output to the local filesystem or to an S3 bucket.

+For example, to convert an HDF file into ASFF using remote buckets:

+``saf convert hdf2asff -i s3://HDF/rhel7-scan_02032022A.json -a 123456789 -r us-east-1 -t rhel7_example_host -o s3://ASFF/rhel7.asff``

 ### Attest

 Attest to 'Not Reviewed' controls: sometimes requirements can’t be tested automatically by security tools and hence require manual review, whereby someone interviews people and/or examines a system to confirm (i.e., attest as to) whether the control requirements have been satisfied.